Portico of Glory

 Central Arch with tympanum and columns.

 The Portico of Glory (Pórtico da Gloria) of Santiago de Compostela Cathedral is a Romanesque portico and the cathedral's main gate created by Master Mateo and his workshop, on the orders of King Ferdinand II of León.
 The king donated to Mateo one hundred maravedís annually between 1168 and 1188.
 To commemorate the work's completion in 1188, that date was carved on a stone set in the cathedral and on the lintel that supports the richly ornamental tympanum.
 Under the contract made in 1168, if Mateo was to renege on the deal to create the portico at any time, he would have to pay 1,000 gold pieces (aureos).
 The complete three-piece set took until 1211 to finish completely, at which time the cathedral was consecrated in the presence of King Alfonso IX of León.

 Originally projected as a four-part division, the portal was modified into a three-part format, which changed the proportions of the entire ensemble.
-Containing more than 200 works of scupture in Romanesque style, the portico is the artistic high-point of the cathedral and often considered the greatest work of Spanish Romanesque sculpture.
+Containing more than 200 works of sculpture in Romanesque style, the portico is the artistic high-point of the cathedral and often considered the greatest work of Spanish Romanesque sculpture.
 The Pórtico de la Gloria consists of an inner double-arched porch and finished with an outer western façade.
 The lateral archivolts were left undecorated, which may have been due to time restraints to finish the gate for the Jubilee of 1182 and formal procession of pilgrims.

 The pure Romanesque fabric was altered slightly and later encased with a Baroque facade.
 Before the facade was erected, the portico would be seen from afar and would drawn pilgrims up a large flight of stairs to approach it.
 Without door valves, the three large arches were decorated with angels and foliage and framed a view of the ciborium and altar at the eastern end of the nave.
 Figures representing prophets and apostles form the columns and jambs welcoming pilgrims inside the church.